lucafalasco/scroll-snap/README.md

 ## Usage

-Just call the constructor passing a DOM element and a configuration object as parameters, then use:
+Call the constructor passing a DOM element and a configuration object as parameters, then use:

-`bind()` to initialize the scroll snap and bind the listener, accepts an optional callback as parameter to execute once the animation ends.
+`bind()` to initialize the scroll snap and attach the scroll event listener, takes an optional callback as parameter to execute once the animation ends.

-`unbind()` to remove the listener.
+`unbind()` to remove the listener on the element.

 Check out the following code: